HerrMotz/FSU-Jena-FMI-Thesis-Template/readme.md

 This template adheres to the following guidelines: [Gestaltungshinweise zu Abschlussarbeiten an der Fakultät für Mathematik und Informatik der Friedrich-Schiller-Universität Jena](https://www.fmi.uni-jena.de/fmi_femedia/5973/gestaltungshinweise-abschlussarbeiten.pdf?nonactive=1&suffix=pdf).

+> [!WARNING]
+> This theme is **NOT** affiliated with the University of Jena.
+The logo and the fonts are the property of the University of Jena.

 ```typst
 #show: fsu.with(
   title: [Title of Your Thesis],